 You can just jump straight to our jobs page...

-Give me five minutes of your time.
+Give us five minutes of your time.
 Just five minutes.

-The time it would take to eat a sandwich, play Solitaire, or sing Vanessa Carlton's A Thousand Miles.
+The time it would take to eat a sandwich, play Candy Crush, or sing Vanessa Carlton's A Thousand Miles.

-Apprenticeships have changed; they have been given a hip new name – the modern apprenticeship.
-Modern apprenticeships have been designed to give 16-24 year olds the work experience, the job-specific skills and the qualifications that they need to start a career.
+Apprenticeships have been designed to give 16-24 year olds the work experience, the job-specific skills and the qualifications that they need to start a career.

-I know what you’re thinking.
-Apprenticeships are for ‘trades-people’.
-Apprenticeships are for young people who want to get into plumbing, bricklaying or carpentry.
+Right now you're thinking 'apprenticeships are for ‘trades-people’, for young people who want to get into plumbing, bricklaying or carpentry.